oicr-gsi/req-system-docs/source/global-users.rst

 There are three global user roles: Form Administrators, global Administrators, and no role set.
 Every user has no role until they are granted one by a global Administrator.

+.. _form-admins:

 Form Administrators
 ===================

-The Form Administrator is a global role that can perform the same tasks as study specific Administrators, but can see all requisition study forms.
+The Form Administrator is a global role that can perform the same tasks as :doc:`study-admins`, but can see all requisition study forms.
 The Form Administrator can additionally clone new forms, archive and delete forms, and back up and restore forms from Github.

 Creating (cloning) a new requisition form
 ------------------------------------------